jhicksdev/oecd_rankings/README.md

 ### Process OECD Results

 Process CSV files in the `data` directory, generate results for OECD member countries, and export the results in JSON format.
-It also identifies missing OECD member countries:
+It also identifies excluded OECD member countries:

 ```sh
 ./process_oecd_results.py